 City of Beaverton Cultural Inclusion Program The mission of the program is to help the City of Beaverton become increasingly welcoming, inclusive, representative, and responsive to historically underrepresented and underserved communities, particularly communities of color, immigrants, and refugees.

-New Era of Public Safety: An Advocacy Toolkit for Fair, Safe, and Effective Community Policing from the Leadership Conference on Civil and Human Rights ((Please note: the statistics reported in the above toolkit are not representative of the practices of the Beaverton Police Department.
-For statistical data on Beaverton Police Department’s disparate treatment complaints, traffic stop data, policies and other activities between 2015-2019, please click on the following link)
+New Era of Public Safety: An Advocacy Toolkit for Fair, Safe, and Effective Community Policing from the Leadership Conference on Civil and Human Rights.
+(Please note: the statistics reported in the above toolkit are not representative of the practices of the Beaverton Police Department.
+For statistical data on Beaverton Police Department’s disparate treatment complaints, traffic stop data, policies and other activities use this link.)